Adaptive-Bias/fse21_paper270/INSTALL.md

 ## Other Methods

 We need to stress that this is not the only way to edit and run the Jupyter workbooks.
-Yet, we found this method much convenient to setup and execute.
+Yet, we found this method very convenient to setup and execute.
 You are free to use any other method that serves the same purpose.